BLOX - A playground in the heart of urban design and architecture

-The playground materials are picked to match an urban and open public space, both in design and quality.
+The materials of the playground are picked to match an urban and open public space, in both design and quality.
 Primary materials are stainless and galvanized steel.
-Secondary materials are 'taifun robe' with steel core.
+Secondary materials are 'taifun ropes' with steel core.
 The main staircase is covered in prefabricated EPDM rubber, which is slip-resistant, have a matt finish and is soft to touch.
-Playhouses are made of larch wood.
+Outdoor playhouses are made of larch wood.

-Colours are in general neutral and make the playground blend naturally into the surroundings.
+Colours in general are neutral and make the playground blend naturally with the surroundings.

 1. Realdania wish to support a new space for architecture and design in Copenhagen.

 2. Realdania selects Rem Koolhaas / OMA as architect.
 OMA brings in Carve to create the design of the playground.

 3. Züblin is chosen as general contractor on the project.

 4. Züblin selects Elverdal as subcontractor on the playground.
 Tasks include value engineering as regards to design, construction, materials and playground safety.

 5. Local kindergartens take part in a user involvement process.

 6. Elverdal, Züblin og OMA have an ongoing dialogue on modifications, materials etc.